New to Minecraft brewing? We will discuss everything you need to know about brewing potions in Minecraft.

 - Wait for the awkward potion to complete and leave it in the potion slot for the next step.

 - Next, place a glistering melon slice in the ingredient slot and wait for the potion to complete brewing.

-- Now that you have a potion of healing, you can proceed to the next step to further enhance the potion or remove it from the potion slot and keep it in your inventory.
+- Now that you have a healing potion, you can proceed to the next step to further enhance the potion or remove it from the potion slot and keep it in your inventory.

-- If you choose to continue brewing, keep the potion of healing in the potion slot and place either a Redstone dust or glowstone dust in the ingredient slot to increase or enhance the potion’s effects or duration.
+- If you continue brewing, keep the healing potion in the potion slot and place either a Redstone dust or glowstone dust in the ingredient slot to increase or enhance the potion’s effects or duration.

 - Once completed, click and drag the potions into your inventory to complete the brewing process.

 If you are as excited to start brewing your first set of potions as I am, then this is all you will need.
-Now that you are familiar with the basics of potion brewing, you can experiment with various recipes to create potions that suit your combat needs.
-Moreover, brewing potions is a great skill to have and can help you in dire situations in the game.
-Best of luck farming for the materials you will need to brew tons of potions and eventually succeed in Minecraft.
+Now that you know the basics of potion brewing, you can experiment with various recipes to create potions that suit your combat needs.
+Moreover, brewing potions is a great skill and can help you in dire situations in the game.
+Best of luck farming for the materials you need to brew tons of potions and eventually succeed in Minecraft.